AmanRembersu/Sms-sender/README.md

 # SMS Sender

+Hello this is just a demonstration to see how API works with node and with that a simple sms sending through it doesnt has any front-end you can communicate with console
 This Node.js application allows you to send SMS messages using the Twilio API.
 It includes a simple HTML form for user input and a Node.js script (`send-sms.js`) to send the SMS.

 ## Prerequisites